public class BigDecimal extends Number implements Comparable<BigDecimal>

 notation is used for zero values, a decimal point and one or two fractional zero digits are used so that the

 scale of the zero value is preserved.
-Note that unlike the output of toString()
+Note that unlike the output of toString(), the output of this

-method is not guaranteed to recover the same [integer, scale] pair of this BigDecimal
+method is not guaranteed to recover the same [integer, scale] pair of this BigDecimal if the

-output string is converting back to a BigDecimal
+output string is converting back to a BigDecimal using the string

 constructor.
 The result of this method meets the weaker constraint of always producing a numerically equal